abizjak/csv-search-example/README.md

 type of the column in general.
 Note that this semantics is a bit different than that implemented by, e.g., Excel.
 There Strings are always larger than integers.

+### A little bit about architecture

+The processing is designed to run in a few steps.
+- determine the types of columns in the input, this is the job of `LoadedCSV` struct and it's `from_path` or `from_reader` methods.
+They will make a single traversal of the input and determine types of columns and whether the input is valid CSV.
+Note that the first row of the input is taken as special header row naming the columns.

+- a string is parsed into a `Query` struct (via the `parse_query` function).
+  This `Query` itself cannot be directly executed.
+It must be first compiled to a `CompiledQuery` in the context of a schema.
+This compilation does validation making sure that all the fields that are referred to in the query exist as columns, and that comparisons make sense, e.g., that we're not comparing an integer column to a string column.

+- the query can then be executed on the input data.
+This does a second traversal of the data, now the data is in-memory.

 This is a simple example, and has the following tradeoffs
 - the library just uses anyhow::Error everywhere for error reporting, it does not define explicit errors (and use, e.g., thiserror to make them ergonomic)